 The food is both delicious and tantalizing – but the place itself is in a closed, air-conditioned space.
 Although that might be fine for many, we found it a little claustrophobic.
 With such beauty all around, who wants to be cooped up inside, after all.
 Breakfast is served until 12.00.
-Click to check out the location.
+Website Click here for location.

 This plant-based cafe in Seminyak is my personal favorite of the 3.

 It specializes in brunch food and it closes at 5 pm.
-Click here for location.
+Website Click here for location.

 BONUS: Tukies Coconut Shop, Ubud

 Believe me, it will surpass all the coconut ice creams you had in your whole life.
 It is unbelievably good.
 They also have other coconut desserts to offer.
 Also, remember that it is the only place where you can find properly chilled fresh coconut which is interestingly a rare commodity in Ubud.
 Website Click here for location.

 Bali is simply teeming to the brim with Michelin star restaurants.